Dialogue Resource Team

 Meet the Team

 The Dialogue Resource Team consists of Mennonite professionals within Mountain States Conference called to the ministry of reconciliation as it relates to conference and congregational life.
-Currently seven persons have been affirmed by conference leadership as part of the team.
+Currently five persons have been affirmed by conference leadership as part of the team.
 The DRT is currently seeking one more team member.
 If you or someone you know has background and skills to contribute to our Conference in this way, please email Conference Minister Amy Zimbelman, AmyZ@MountainStatesMC.org.

 The goal of the Dialogue Resource Team is to provide resources and encouragement to congregations challenged by difficult internal conflict or change; or desiring education on conflict resolution.